the-bos/the-bos.github.io/_posts/2025-07-22-how-to-get-hired-ai-ml.markdown

 Here I lay out some thoughts about my day-to-day engineering routine, mindset, and habits that I believe naturally helped me tackle interviews.

 **Always start with the user / customer**.
-Empathize with UX, make it magical, and show why this will lead to happy customers (and profit!)
+Empathize with UX, make it magical, and show why this will lead to happy customers and good business.

 **Document your architectural decisions**, especially tradeoffs.
 You'll be asked why you made certain choices and whether they were correct.